💬

 9. Festivities

-Subject to the approval of the Estate and with the exception of pedestrian evenings, the Client may not hold a reception or have music on his Land.
+Subject to a permit application and approval from the Estate and with the exception of pedestrian evenings, the Client may not hold a reception or have music on his Land.

-At all times, noise levels, noise restrictions, reduced traffic, and no-traffic hours must be respected.
+At all times, noise levels, noise reduction hours, and traffic bans must be respected.
 The curfew is at 11 p.m.

 10. Security